San Diego Distracted Driving Accident Attorneys

 Experienced San Diego Distracted Driving Accident Lawyers

 Being the victim of a distracted driving accident can be both traumatizing and frightening due to the violent and unexpected nature of such an accident.
 Even those who choose to drive distraction free can be subjected to a devastating accident when another driver chooses to act negligently.
-The San Diego car accident attorneys at the Jurewitz Law Group work tirelessly to win compensation for clients injured by negligent distracted drivers.
-For more information on how our experienced law team can help you in your injury lawsuit, contact our offices today.
+The San Diego distracted driving accident lawyers at the Jurewitz Law Group work tirelessly to win compensation for clients injured by negligent distracted drivers.
+For more information on how our experienced law team can help you in your injury lawsuit, contact our San Diego office or Carlsbad office today.

 - Hands-Free Devices Are Distrac - Wait, What Was That?